PMitura/smiles-neural-network/README.md

 This project uses YAML standard for configuration files.
 List of experiments to run is stated in `local/config.yml`, individual experiment configuration files are located in `local/experiments` folder.

-Config files inherit their default values from templates, which can be found in `config/templates` file, along with documentation for configurable parameters.
+Config files inherit default values of parameters from templates, which can be found in `config/templates` folder, along with documentation for configurable parameters.

 ## Project structure